Office 365 (Thunderbird) - Configure Modern Authentication

 - Click Continue

-- Thunderbird should automatically discover and fill in the server settings necessary for your account seen below:
+- Thunderbird should automatically discover and fill in the server settings necessary for your account:

-- Click Done to confirm the creation of your account.
-You will then be prompted to enter in your password.
-When this happens, hit cancel.
+- Note: Now if you try to navigate to the Mailbox that was just added, you will be prompted to enter in your password.
+If this happens, hit cancel

 Important: Please complete these steps before using your Thunderbird client.